Wood lexicon Wood species

 Cumaru – heavy and hard

-Cumaru is a very heavy wood that has an average bulk density of 1200-1300 kg/m3 with a moisture content of 12%.
+Cumaru is a very heavy wood with an average density of 1200 – 1300 kg/m3 and a moisture content of 12%.

-Due to its hardness properties, Cumaru is a very difficult wood to work with.
+Cumaru is a very difficult wood to work with due to its hardness properties.
 Holes for nails or decking screws must be pre-drilled.

-The relationship between stress and strain, which causes the action of the force on the elasticity of the wood, is given by Cumaru with a MOE of 26610 N/mm2 and the flexural and compressive strength to break MOR is given as 103 N/mm2.
+The relationship between stress and elongation, which the application of force produces on the elasticity of the wood, is measured in Cumaru with a MOE of 26610 N/mm2 and the bending and compressive strength up to break is the MOR is given as 103 N/mm2.

-The durability class from Cumaru is in "Class 350" according to DIN-EN 2-1.
-This means that it is very resistant to F-infestation is.
-The high resistance to drywood borers and termites also makes Cumaru the ideal garden wood.
+The durability class of Cumaru is “Class 1” according to DIN-EN 350-2.
+This means that it is highly resistant to fungi -infestation.
+Its high resistance to drywood borers and termites also makes Cumaru the ideal garden wood.

-Cumaru is very difficult to treat because it hardly absorbs any oil or wood.
-However, this is not relevant either, because due to its natural durability properties, Cumaru does not require any additional treatment against wood-staining and wood-destroying fungi or insects.
-There is also something special decking oil, which was specially developed for the care of tropical wood decking boards.
+Cumaru is very difficult to treat as it hardly absorbs any oil or wood primer.
+However, this is not relevant as Cumaru does not require any additional treatment against wood-discoloring and wood-destroying fungi or insects due to its natural durability properties.
+There is also a special decking oilthat has been specially developed for the care of tropical wood decking boards.

 Cumaru as decking wood